jlpteaching/gem5-assignment-template/assignments/false-sharing/assignment.md

 (a) Using the data for all 6 algorithms, what is the most important optimization, chunking the array, using different result addresses, or putting padding between the result addresses?

-(b) Speculate how the hardware implementation is causing this result.
+(b) **Create a hypothesis** for why the hardware implementation is causing this result.
 What is it about the hardware that causes this optimization to be most important?

 ### gem5's output